mqtt2go/mqtt2go.github.io/dev/mqtt2go-objects.md

 ## MQTT Reports
 <p align="justify">
-The MQTT Reports are used for the periodic and forced reports (replies).
+The MQTT Reports are used for the periodic (with type of periodic_report) and forced reports (type of command_response).
 Their main purpose is therefore to report the measured values or action results back to the controlling app.
 </p>

 ### Table with Reports